Don’t be a stubborn curmudgeon with broken knees!

 Backpack I Have – ULA Catalyst – Believe it or not, I’ve only owned two backpacking packs in my life – the Catalyst and my old Gregory Shasta.

 Backpack I Want – ULA Circuit – I should have switched to the Circuit long ago and saved a quick half-pound.
-I can justify not-doing-so only because my latest hikes have been desert expeditions, requiring me to carry up to 16 pounds of water at a time… not to mention loads of other crap.
+I can justify not-doing-so only because my latest hikes have been desert expeditions requiring me to carry up to 16 pounds of water at a time.

 Backpacks on the Radar – The Hyperlite Southwest should really be the pack that I want.
 I’ve seen them put to the test – not only are they the lightest packs out there, but they’re durable and waterproof (No more pack cover!).
 The only reason I don’t want one?
 Some of my friends use them (Received in exchange for endorsement) and I’m too stubborn and proud to follow.
 I guess I’m just dumb and want to break my knees after all.

 I don’t have any hands-on experience with the Gossamer Gear Mariposa 60, but it’s certainly another leader in lightweight backpacks.
 Gossamer undoubtedly makes great gear, but be wary of online testimonials, as Gossamer has a robust and successful “Ambassador Program.”